GSA/data_gov_json_validator/README.md

 2. Run script

-   For a standalone version, just run `./standalone/index.php` in your browser or console.
+   For a standalone version, just run `php standalone/index.php`.

 3. Grab the results from /results/ folder